electisec/research-site/content/mpc/oblivious-transfer.md

 So Bob always gets exactly one key matching his choice, and Alice can’t tell which one he used.

-A full implementation can be found in ‣.
+A full implementation can be found in [MPC for Newbies](https://github.com/teddav/mpc-for-newbies).

 ### KOS